Decentralization: A Qualitative Survey of Node Operators: Analysis

-Based on existing definitions of consortium blockchains and our fieldwork, we could make the case that many Proof-of-Stake ledgers are in operation de facto a consortium blockchain at an organisational and structural level.
-The fact that they are not is down to permissionless token bonding.

-Several definitions exist for consortium blockchains.
-“A permissioned blockchain requires participants to be authorized first and then participate in network operation with revealed identity.
-The network governance and consensus body can be either the subsidiaries of a single private entity or a consortium of entities.”\citep{BAMAKAN2020113385} Other definitions of consortium ledgers do not assume visibility of transactions is limited to only the consortium of node operators and permitted users.
-“Consortium blockchains are also known as federated blockchains in which the information is presentable for all people, but its change and acceptance is only possible for determined groups; For example, the presentation of marketing products by blockchain.”\citep{Xiao_2020} In the second definition, being a consortium blockchain and having publicly visible transactions is not mutually exclusive.
-This suggests Proof-of-Stake, or even Delegated Proof-of-Stake, with validators voting user shares, only differ from consortium blockchains in the ability of a staker to obtain and bond their tokens without consulting a central authority.
+Several definitions exist for consortium blockchains. ``A permissioned block-chain requires participants to be authorized first and then participate in network operation with revealed identity.
+The network governance and consensus body can be either the subsidiaries of a single private entity or a consortium of entities.''~\cite{BAMAKAN2020113385} Other definitions of consortium ledgers do not assume visibility of transactions is limited to only the consortium of node operators and permitted users. ``Consortium blockchains are also known as federated blockchains in which the information is presentable for all people, but its change and acceptance is only possible for determined groups.''~\cite{Xiao_2020} In the second definition, being a consortium blockchain and having publicly visible transactions is not mutually exclusive.
+This suggests Proof-of-Stake, or Delegated Proof-of-Stake, with validators voting user shares, only differ from consortium blockchains in the ability of a staker to obtain and bond their tokens without consulting a central authority.

 Compare these definitions to our fieldwork, which found that nodes were selected by Foundations or core teams for inclusion in a genesis block, and that many node operators subsequently found that Foundation delegations were key to their profitability on a given network.
 One stated that Foundation delegations were “what makes a chain profitable or not.
-If you don't get a foundation delegation, it is typically not profitable to validate on that chain.”
+If you don't get a Foundation delegation, it is typically not profitable to validate on that chain.”
 Another said, “it's probably the single most important thing in terms of profitability.”
-Finally, an organisation that wasn’t dependent on delegations put this down to structuring their business “to operate in a very different way to what I would call a standard validator company\ldots I believe that most validator companies are dependent on Foundation delegations, whereas we are not.”
-(Interview participant)